nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ---

-### 11. View all history
+### 11. View All History
-View all records of workouts, meals and water intake
+Displays a comprehensive record of workouts, meals, and water intake for each logged day.

 Command: `history`